Merit-based varsity admission – S’wak sets bold example

 With sustained commitment and sensitivity to the needs of rural students, the Abang Johari administration can indeed realise its vision of developing a diverse and capable talent pool, ready to drive its aspirations of becoming a developed and prosperous region.

-In the meantime, the Madani federal could emulate Sarawak and move in tandem with the state government’s bold measure.
+In the meantime, the Madani federal government could emulate Sarawak and move in tandem with the state government’s bold measure.
 The ball is in Putrajaya’s court!

 The views expressed here are those of the writer and do not necessarily represent the views of New Sarawak Tribune.